North Dakota Pooled Trust

 What is the North Dakota Pooled Trust?

-Federal Law and State Regulations allow individuals with disabilities to set aside assets for supplemental/ special needs into a Pooled Trust for the purpose of maintaining eligibility for public assistance programs (i.e. Medicaid, SSI, Housing, VA).
-The Pooled Trust is irrevocable and has been established by Guardian and Protective Services, Inc. (GAPS), a non-profit association.
-A separate account (sub-account) is maintained for each beneficiary in the Trust but for purposes of investment and management of funds, the Trust pools these accounts.
+Federal Law and State Regulations allow individuals with disabilities to set aside assets for supplemental and special needs into a Pooled Trust.
+This enables the individual to maintain eligibility for public assistance programs such as Medicaid, SSI, Housing and VA benefits.
+The Pooled Trust is irrevocable and has been established by Guardian and Protective Services, Inc. (GAPS), a non-profit organization.
+Each beneficiary has a separate sub-account within the Trust, but for investment and management purposes, the Trust pools these accounts.

 How is a Pooled Trust established?